nkm8/streamkeys/README.md

 ## Info

 This extension works by sending click events to the elements that control the music player.
 Each music site has an associated controller which contains the css selectors for the play/pause/next/previous/mute buttons (where available).
-In addition there is a [`BaseController`][0] module which contains common functions that are shared across all controllers.
+In addition there is a BaseController module which contains common functions that are shared across all controllers.

 The background script routes hotkey presses from the user to the correct tab (ie., the media player(s) tab) if the media player site is enabled.